 Clerk’s Report: The Clerk, Amber Osha, advised the Council that musicians are scheduled for Music in the Park.
 The Village Newsletter was finished and available.
 Also, it was discussed that a village wide yard sale could be June 20-22, 2024.

-Park Committee: Motion made by Bob Feickert, 2nd by Mel Tollas, to purchase the Revolutionary Spinner and slide with installation from quote number 3230 from Great Lakes Recreation Co. up to $26,336, being funded out of the $12,000 allocated for Park equipment, $4850 in donations $9500 from the reserve fund.
+Park Committee: Motion made by Bob Feickert, 2nd by Mel Tollas, to purchase the Revolutionary Spinner and slide with installation from quote number 3230 from Great Lakes Recreation Co. up to $26,336 $27,000, being funded out of the $12,000 allocated for Park equipment, $4850 in donations received, $9500 and balance necessary from the reserve fund.
 Motion Carried.

 Roll Call Vote: